gradha/gradha.github.io/src/articles/25-whitespace-goto-fail.rst

 Conclusion
 ----------

-Language designers should know better, but we can still see new languages enforcing braces (like `Kotlin <http://kotlinlang.org>`_ or `Swift
+Language designers should know better that adding braces for code blocks that are going to be indented anyway due to code conventions is detrimental because they distract programmers with a needless task, but we can still see new languages enforcing braces (like `Kotlin <http://kotlinlang.org>`_ or `Swift
-<https://developer.apple.com/swift/>`_) despite the detrimental value they
+<https://developer.apple.com/swift/>`_).
+I suspect the real reason why these
-provide.
-I suspect the real reason why these new languages keep them is to appease the hordes of users of the language they try to replace.
+new languages keep them is to appease the hordes of users of the language they try to replace.
 It is such a shame we have so much trouble accepting change, even when it is for the better.

-Remember, the argument for *having* braces is that you are `such a horrible person <https://www.youtube.com/watch?v=Yy3dIicSI_0>`_ that you will never indent or care about the style of your code and therefore prefer to have a crutch that frees you from having taste and lets you dump foreign code into your own to leave it however it falls.
+Remember, the argument for *having* braces is that you are `such a horrible person <https://www.youtube.com/watch?v=Yy3dIicSI_0>`_ that you will never indent or care about the style of your code and therefore prefer to have a crutch that frees you from having taste, and lets you dump foreign code into your own to leave it however it falls.